ERS-HCL/microfrontend-webcomponent/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

-Microfrontend is an architectural approach for frontend where features has been breaking down into small independent deployble units.
-[Micro frontend Curry](https://levelup.gitconnected.com/micro-frontend-curry-506b98a4cfc0)
+Microfrontend is an architectural approach for frontend where features has been breaking down into small independent deployable units. for detail information read here [Micro frontend Curry](https://levelup.gitconnected.com/micro-frontend-curry-506b98a4cfc0)

-##Demo
+## Demo

 You can find the running demo on Netlyfy, to check the complete demo, see this [Microfronend](https://microfrontend.netlify.com/) and to check the single, independent running feature of the above, click here,  [microfrontend-team-movies](https://microfrontend-team-movies.netlify.com)

-##Features
+## Features
 1. Web components using Angular Elements
 2. Individual features Development - created Sub applications using [Angular CLI](https://angular.io/guide/file-structure)
 3. Independent Deployment - Can deploy feature independently